-Create Playback Frame: 5217H Status: 0 or 1 The number of frames created.
+Create Playback Frame: 5217H

+Status: 0 or 1 The number of frames created.
 If the buffer is full the status reply will be 0.
 If the buffer is not full, and the frame can be created, the status reply will be 1.

-Note that for playback the G.723.1 / TrueSpeech 6.3, 5.3, 4.8 and 4.1 rates include a built-in frame creation mechanism that is activated using a specially encoded speech playback frame.
+Note that for playback the G.723.1 / TrueSpeech 6.3, 5.3, 4.8 amd 4.1 rates include a built-in frame creation mechanism that is activated using a specially encoded speech playback frame.
 This mechanism allows replacement of a dropped or corrupted speech frame by extrapolation of speech data from previous frames.
+See section on Frame Erasure.

-9.12.3 Speech Frame Delete
+9.13.3 Speech Frame Delete